PSLmodels/Tax-Calculator/DATAPREP.md

 Obviously, when `MARS` is not equal to 2 (married filing jointly), the values of the three `s` variables are zero and the values of the three `p` variables are equal to the value of their corresponding filing-unit variable.
-And obviously, data file can omit any one, or all, of these variables.
+And obviously, the data file can omit any one, or all, of these variables.

 But when including one of these three variables, it is up to you to specify the taxpayer-spouse split.
 You will get unexpected results